Nadrieril/blog/_posts/2025-12-18-specifying-rust-via-desugarings.md

 }
 ```

 Can we desugar all matches that way?
-In principle yes because we can do arbitrary control-flow using
+In principle yes because we can do arbitrary[^7] control-flow using
 `break`, but that can get ugly:
 ```rust
 match val {